Biden, Buttigieg face pressure to get to the bottom of FAA mishap

 Jean-Pierre said on Wednesday that Biden has confidence in Buttigieg as well.

-But the systems outage is compounded with an already rocky month for Buttigieg.
+But the systems outage is compounding an already rocky month for Buttigieg.

 All eyes were on the secretary during the massive Southwest cancellations two weeks ago, when the airline canceled more than half of its flights over three days and left thousands of travelers stranded.